ParalESN: Enabling parallel information processing in Reservoir Computing: Introduction

 \section{Introduction}

 Reservoir Computing (RC) has emerged as a simple yet powerful paradigm for harnessing the rich dynamics of recurrent systems for learning and prediction \citep{nakajima2021reservoir,lukovsevivcius2009reservoir}.
 By fixing a non-linear recurrent reservoir and training only a linear readout, RC offers favorable training efficiency, strong performance on temporal processing tasks, and intriguing connections to both neuroscience and dynamical systems theory.
 These properties have led to its success in a wide range of domains, from speech recognition to chaotic signal prediction.
-Despite these strengths, RC faces the same problem of traditional, fully-trainable Recurrent Neural Networks (RNNs): the input signal has to be processed sequentially, which makes training slow and not parallelizable.
+Despite these strengths, RC faces the same problem as traditional, fully-trainable Recurrent Neural Networks (RNNs): the input signal has to be processed sequentially, which makes training slow and not parallelizable.
+Additionally, scaling reservoirs to truly high dimensions is often impractical due to the prohibitive memory footprint of dense matrices.
 In an attempt to improve the efficiency of RC, structured operators have been investigated \citep{rodan2011minimum, dong2020reservoir, d2025comparison}.
-A particularly active research area involves exploring RC implementations in hardware implementations \cite{gallicchio2025hardware}.
-An important theoretical insight is that even \textit{linear} reservoirs, provided that the readout is expressive enough, are universal approximators in the class of fading memory filters \citep{GRIGORYEVA2018495, grigoreyeva-universal-discrete2018}, thus being able to represent well arbitrary input-output dynamics.
+A particularly active research area involves hardware implementations of RC \cite{gallicchio2025hardware}.
+An important theoretical insight is that even \emph{linear reservoirs}, provided that the readout is expressive enough, are universal approximators in the class of fading memory filters \citep{grigoryeva2018echo, grigoryeva2018universal}, thus being able to represent arbitrary input-output dynamics well.